voxel51/fiftyone/docs/source/integrations/labelbox.rst

 the following:

 -   :ref:`Tag the labels <app-tagging>` that need editing in FiftyOne
--   Upload the samples containing the tagged labels to Labelbox and configure an annotation run to populate a *new field* with the same schema as the original field containing the tagged labels
+-   Upload the samples containing the tagged labels to Labelbox
+-   Pass in the name of label field containing the tagged labels to the :meth:`annotate() <fiftyone.core.collections.SampleCollection.annotate>` method to automatically construct the necessary schema to annotate labels for that field
 -   Perform the annotation work in Labelbox, and download the results
--   Compare the existing and new label fields in the FiftyOne App to make sure you're happy with the proposed edits
+-   Use the FiftyOne App to compare the newly loaded labels with the previously tagged labels to make sure you're happy with the edits
--   Delete the tagged labels and merge the new labels into the original field
+-   Delete the original tagged labels from the label field

 The example snippet below demonstrates this workflow: